Terra Law Group advises clients in developing large and small infrastructure projects. Some representative projects include:

 The Antiquities Act

-Connie regularly helps client navigate reviews under the NHPA known as the "section 106" process, including negotiating memoranda of agreement and programmatic agreements.
+Connie regularly helps clients navigate reviews under the NHPA known as the "section 106" process, including negotiating memoranda of agreement and programmatic agreements.

 Connie has also defended civil enforcement for alleged violations of ARPA, including working hand-in-hand with forensic archaeologists to develop an accurate factual record.